 Thinking of ourselves like that, we can develop anger when, for instance, we, imagined to be this kind of soul, do not get our way.
 Such anger is doctrinally-based.
 We need to develop the discriminating awareness that this doctrinally-based belief is incorrect.
 It’s complete nonsense.
 The self changes from moment to moment to moment and is always with a body and mind.

-Automatically arising unawareness is believing it is correct that the self, “me,” is can be known all by itself, without its basis for imputation also simultaneously appearing and being known – and not knowing that this is incorrect.
+Automatically arising unawareness is believing it is correct that the self, “me,” can be known all by itself, without its basis for imputation also simultaneously appearing and being known – and not knowing that this is incorrect.
 Such a belief that we and all others exist in this way – as self-sufficiently knowable selves is the technical term – automatically arises.
 No one had to teach us that.

 For instance, I look over there and what do I see?
 It seems to me that I see just Andre.
 However, actually, what I’m seeing is a body, and a person called “Andre,” whose existence is established as an imputation on that body.
 However, what am I distinguishing here?
 Now we get into our mental factors.
 What am I distinguishing here?
 I’m only distinguishing “Andre,” I’m not distinguishing “the body.”
 Therefore, I think that I’m seeing Andre by itself, and I’m unaware that I’m also seeing a body with Andre as an imputation on it as its basis – I’m seeing the combination.

 My favorite example that I always use, which I think is easier to understand, is: “I want you to love me for myself.
 Just for me.
 Not for my body, not for my money, not for my mind, not for my intellect... just love me for me.”
 It is as if you could love a “me” without simultaneously loving any basis for its imputation.
 “Pay attention to me!
 Me, me, me, here I am!”
 Not: “Pay attention to the sound of a voice on which ‘me’ is an imputation.”
 Just: “Pay attention to me.”
-We belive that such a self-sufficiently knowable “me” is the one experiencing the four noble truths.
+We believe that such a self-sufficiently knowable “me” is the one experiencing the four noble truths.
 It’s the one that’s suffering, the one that wants to get liberated – not a “me” that exists as an imputed phenomenon on the basis of a body and mind, but a “me” that can be known just by itself.